-We specialize in helping people with challenging health issues to heal and feel like themselves again.
-Our therapies (acupuncture, foot reflexology, massage) and remedies (organic food supplements, herbal and homepathic) are safe and most can be used in conjunction with conventional methods.
-We also provide you with self-care tips and tools and guide you on your journey towards better health.
+We specialize in helping people with chronic health issues.
+Our therapies (acupuncture, foot reflexology and LLLT (low level light therapy) combined with organic plant- and herb-based supplements allow for healing from the inside out.
+These therapies and remedies are safe and most of the time, they can be used in conjunction with conventional methods.
+We also provide you with self-care tips and tools and hold the space for you on your journey towards vitality and wellness.

 What Are Your Qualifications?

-Our clinical director, Natascha Fernando is a NCCAOM board-certified Diplomate in Oriental Medicine, Arizona licensed acupuncturist and board certified Holistic Health Practitioner.
-She is currrently in the process of completing her doctorate and PhD in Integrative Medicine.
+Natascha Hebell-Fernando is a NCCAOM board-certified Diplomate in Oriental Medicine, Arizona licensed acupuncturist and board certified Holistic Health Practitioner.
+She is currently in the process of completing her doctorate and PhD in Integrative Medicine.
 Ellie Webb, our board-certified Foot Reflexologist has worked in the past as registered nurse and pharmacy technician.
 Opal Venell is our licensed massage therapist with emphasis on polarity, cranialsacral and lymphatic techniques.

 Is There Anything I Need To Do Before Receiving An Acupuncture Treatment?

 The following suggestions will help you get the maximum benefits: 1) Wear loose clothing and avoid wearing stocking.
-Women should not wear one piece dresses.
+Some comfortable shorts and your favorite t-shirt are perfect.
 2) Avoid treatment when you are excessively fatigued, hungry, dehydrated or had alcoholic drinks.
 3) Have a light snack and some water before heading to your appointment.
 We do offer water and tea in our lobby as well.